CommerceExperts/searchhub-docs/docs/smartsuggest/setup.rst

 Integration Plugins
 -------------------

-For some plattforms searchHub SaaS can be connected through a plugin to minimize integration effort.
+The major PHP-based platforms (Spryker, Shopware) can be connected to searchHub through a plugin to minimize integration effort.
 Evaluate if this is a suitable solution for your system and don't hesitate to consult us for advice.

 .. tabs::